-Volunteering for diocesan and public schools in her communities, Professor Smith has initiated a collaborative partnership with The Goddard School, Our Lady of Peace Catholic School, and Portage Montessori School pairing the Walsh teacher Candidates with young learners in an authentic environment.
-In addition, she continues to develop and coordinate the Urban Outreach Partnership with Our Lady of Peace and Walsh pre-service teacher candidates, providing extended day enrichment and summer academic opportunities for all learners.
-Professor Smith is also a board member and Ambassador for the Stark County Early Childhood Resource Center in Canton, Ohio.
-She is a member of the campus Hybrid Course Learning Community, Education Club Co-Advisor and a member of the following external professional organizations: Association for Supervision and Curriculum Development (ASCD), American Association of School Administrators (AASA), the Buckeye Association of School Administrators (BASA), the Ohio Middle School Association (OMSA) and the Society for Information Technology in Teacher Education (SITE), Council for Exceptional Children (CEC), the National Association for the Education of Young Children (NAEYC), and the Canton Chapter, CAAEYC where she hosted Mount Union and Malone Universities at a University-Wide collaborative lesson share in fall 2010.Professor Smith lives in Magnolia, Ohio where she and her husband of 23 years have raised three children, all of whom are in college, and is currently completing her dissertation entitled: "A Study of Early Childhood Pre-Service Teacher Candidates' Perception of the Significance of Embedded Field-Based Teaching Experiences in Authentic Environments and with Diverse Populations."
+Volunteering for diocesan and public schools in her communities, Dr. Smith has initiated a collaborative partnership with The Goddard School, Our Lady of Peace Catholic School, Portage Montessori School, and Imagine Charter School in Canton pairing the Walsh teacher Candidates with young learners in an authentic teaching environment.
+Dr. Smith is also a board member and Ambassador for the Stark County Early Childhood Resource Center in Canton, Ohio.
+She is a member of the campus Hybrid Course Learning Community, Education Club Co-Advisor and a member of the following external professional organizations: Association for Supervision and Curriculum Development (ASCD), American Association of School Administrators (AASA), the Buckeye Association of School Administrators (BASA), the Ohio Middle School Association (OMSA) and the Society for Information Technology in Teacher Education (SITE), Council for Exceptional Children (CEC), the National Association for the Education of Young Children (NAEYC), and the Canton Chapter, CAAEYC where she hosted Mount Union and Malone Universities at a University-Wide collaborative lesson share in fall 2010.
+Dr. Smith lives in Magnolia, Ohio where she and her husband of 26 years have raised three children, and many rescue dogs.